Our order form allows you to quickly upload most common file types, receive a quote and order a translation.

 Additionally, in the case of PDF files, we allow translators to convert the file into another file format (such as .docx Word file) if they don’t have a PDF editor.
 If you would like the translation to be made directly in your PDF file, you may request this in your instructions, but keep in mind this may take a toll in turnaround times.

-.TXT and .DOCX file extraction
+.TXT file extraction

-The translator won't need to download or upload any files, and will have access all the advantages of our workbench, such as TM or glossaries when available, saving them time by providing a seamless translation experience.
+The translator won't need to download or upload any files, and will have access to all the advantages of our workbench, such as TM or glossaries when available, saving them time by providing a seamless translation experience.

-For the time being, only .TXT or .DOCX files smaller than 2,500 units will be extracted to the workbench.
+For the time being, only .TXT files smaller than 2,500 units will be extracted to the workbench.
 For files larger than 2,500 units, or in any other supported formats, translators will need to download your source file, work on it using their own software (Microsoft Office, OpenOffice, etc.) and upload their translated file to the system.
 We may add support for more file formats in the future.

 If you have any questions or concerns regarding the format of a file you received, please be sure to contact Support.